 “Once we learn how to define states of consciousness in clear, direct ways,” Hartelius says.
 “We will be able to work together with neuroscience to bring transpersonal psychology to fruition, and open up whole new areas of research.”

-Hartelius will receive the honor at the 125th APA convention in Washington, D.C., in August 2017.
+Hartelius received the honor at the 125th APA convention in Washington, D.C., in August 2017.

 Related News